 Give them proper shelter outdoors, not inside your home.
 Ducks are social animals and are not solitary.
 They can become stressed and upset when isolated or caged.
 They will thrive with at least one other duck.

 Much like raising goats as pets and getting milk, when you raise ducks as pets you can enjoy eggs.
+They are productive pets.

 Raised to Compete in Duck Shows or Breeding